-There’s only a hint of light in the pre-dawn sky, but the beach is already a magnet for eager visitors anxious to share sunrise with the kangaroos.
+There’s only a hint of light in the pre-dawn sky, but the sand is already a magnet for eager visitors eager to have a kangaroo beach sunrise at Cape Hillsborough National Park just 45 minutes’ drive from Mackay.

 They are not there just for the stunning beach sunrise over the somnolent sea, but also to bond with nature through the wild kangaroos who browse the beach each morning checking what has been washed up overnight.